sabhafalki/Module-17-Challenge/README.md

 - Precision: The precision is low for High-risk loans and is high for Low-risk loans.
 - Recall High Risk: 68%
 - Recall Low Risk: 62%
+## Credit Risk Resampling Techniques ##
 ### Balanced Random Forest Classifier ###
-- Balanced Accuracy: 0.79%
+- Balanced Accuracy: 0.78.7%
 - Precision: The precision is low for High-risk loans and is high for Low-risk loans.
-- Recall High Risk: 68%
+- Recall High Risk: 67%
-- Recall Low Risk: 62%
+- Recall Low Risk: 91%

 ### Easy Ensemble AdaBoost Classifier ###
-- Balanced Accuracy: 0.65%
+- Balanced Accuracy: 0.92.5%
 - Precision: The precision is low for High-risk loans and is high for Low-risk loans.
-- Recall High Risk: 68%
+- Recall High Risk: 91%
-- Recall Low Risk: 62%
+- Recall Low Risk: 94%